This Turkey Breast Recipe is made in your slow cooker, and it’s the easiest way ever to end up with tender and flavorful turkey.

 - Customize it to your taste.
 We like Cajun seasoning, but you can go traditional – or whatever suits your fancy.

 - The gravy!
 Oh my goodness – the gravy.
 Did I mention the gravy?
 The juices you end up with make the most divine turkey gravy ever!
+For an easy tutorial on making gravy from any meat drippings you’ll want to check this out.

 - It can be made ahead and frozen.
 We don’t have any official specifications on this, but we have successfully cooked our turkey (and the gravy) and frozen it for a few weeks before taking out to thaw and serve.
 We have personally had outstanding success with this, and we’re huge fans of “make ahead” dishes.
 This turkey breast recipe is one of our favorites and it’s one of 15 in this collection of Make Ahead Recipes for Holiday Meals.